-Rationale for Scoring: The Floristic Quality Index (FQI) metric is judged to be more important than cover of native species and invasive species metric.
-The latter two provide very useful information, but the FQI provides a more reliable indicator of biotic condition.
+Rationale for Scoring: The Floristic Quality Index (FQI) metric is judged to be more important than the other metrics as the FQI provides a more reliable indicator of biotic condition.

 Scoring for Biotic Condition is a bit more complex.
 For example, the Floristic Quality Index (FQI) may or may not be assessed, depending on resources (since it is a Tier 3 metric).
 If it is included then the weights without parentheses apply to the Biotic Condition metrics.
-If FQI is not included, then the weight in parentheses is used for the Tier 2 metrics.
+If FQI is not included then the weight in parentheses is used for the Tier 2 metrics.